 on each day

-Everyday, we met the morning sun (which was very unusual) and would make our way to different parts of the incredibly vast Lake District.
+Everyday, we met the morning sun of the The Lake District (which was very unusual) and would make our way to different parts of the incredibly vast The Lake District.
 To Keswick to enjoy the very British high street and sun’s reflection on Derwent Lake.
 We meandered around and through the villages surrounding Penrith.
 And every few meters the view changed ever so slightly that is begged for a photo opportunity.
 Since the sun set into darkness almost as quickly as it came out from the night sky, there were many hours sitting next to the fire with a cuppa in hand and discussing about our hopes and inspirations for 2017.
 In the background was usually something simmering in the kitchen perfuming the air with the rustic wood burning aroma and it felt just right to escape to a cabin into The Lake District.

 Every morning, Katie made sure that the coffee was brewing.
 During the time she opened the curtains of the windows that overlooked the hills in the distance (and some sheep too), I put together bits of pieces of our favorite ingredients and would whip up breakfast.
 Something that held us over a bit after lunch so we can put our daily caloric intake towards a cheeky slice of cake.
 With the natural sweetness of the peppers, a bit of kick from the paprika, an earthy vibe from the mushrooms, and a proper mediterranean feel from the iberico…

 - 1/2 cup milk

 - 3 tbs butter

 - 1 tsp dried oregano

 - feta cheese & chopped parsley to top

 Place a skillet over medium heat and belt butter.
 Add the pepper, onion and oregano and stir until fragrant and onions translucent.